ChilliCream/graphql-platform/website/src/docs/hotchocolate/integrations/spatial-data.md

 # Getting Started

-You first need to add the `HotChocolate.Spatial` package references to your project.
+You first need to add the `HotChocolate.Spatial` package reference to your project.
 You can do this with the `dotnet` cli:

 ```bash
 dotnet add package HotChocolate.Spatial